The Addams Family (1991 film): Casting

-Anjelica Huston said she based aspects of her performance on her friend Jerry Hall to give the character more warmth.
+Anjelica Huston said she based aspects of her performance on her friend Jerry Hall to give the character of Morticia Addams more warmth.
 Huston said she would have expected the role to go to Cher, but was a longtime fan of Morticia.
 Raul Julia was cast as Gomez Addams; he was attracted to the role because of the character's irreverent portrayal, noting that "even his depressions are wonderful".

 Writing

 Caroline Thompson and Larry Wilson wrote the first draft of the screenplay, which was extensively rewritten later by other writers, including Paul Rudnick, who later wrote Addams Family Values.

-In a 2012 interview, Sonnenfeld recalled that he had originally intended that it be unclear whether Fester really was an imposter or not, but the actors strongly opposed the notion and selected then 10-year-old Christina Ricci ("Wednesday Addams") to speak on their behalf.
+In a 2012 interview, director Barry Sonnenfeld recalled that he had originally intended that it be unclear whether Fester Addams (Christopher Lloyd) really was an imposter or not, but the actors strongly opposed the notion and selected then 10-year-old Christina Ricci, who played Wednesday Addams, to speak on their behalf.
 Ricci "gave this really impassioned plea that Fester shouldn't be an imposter... so we ended up totally changing that plot point to make the actors happy.
 And they were right – it was the better way to go".